smartadserver/smart-gdpr-cmp-android/README.md

                 R.string.cmp_alert_dialog_negative_button_title,
                 R.string.cmp_alert_dialog_positive_button_title);

 Call the `configure()` method on `ConsentManager.getSharedInstance()` to start the CMP.
-A good place to configure the _SmartCMP_ is in the `Application` class of your app, in the `onCreate` method.
+A good place to configure the _FidzupCMP_ is in the `Application` class of your app, in the `onCreate` method.
 Indeed, your `Application` instance is needed by the CMP: it will listen to your application entering background or foreground to avoid unnecessary network calls.

     public class MyApplication extends Application {
         @Override